 Japanese Arisaka 30 bolt action training rifle.
 This is a Koishikawa (Toyko) rifle that features a hook safety, scrubbed mum and type numbers, and a reciever ring marked with three Japanese characters signifying "blank firing gun".
 Has a dark unrifled bore designed to use 6.5mm blanks (not for firing standard ammunition), mismatched numbers, a ladder type rear sight, inverted "V" front sight without ears, and refinished blued/patina metal.
-The sanded and glued two piece wood stock and a cracked handguard that shows service.
-With a serial number of 29XX, the rifle was manufactured circa 1897-1904, is C&R eligible and in overall good condition, used.
+The sanded and glued two piece wood stock with a cracked handguard shows service.
+This rifle with a serial number of 29XX, was manufactured circa 1897-1904, is C&R eligible and in overall good condition, used.

 Rifle appears functional, however, because of conversion to blank firing/ training rifle only, sold as a gunsmith special, As Is, no returns, Used.